xynehq/jaf/docs/jaf-adk-layer-plan.md

 2. **Tool Integration**: Start with most common ADK tools
 3. **Testing Framework**: Ensure compatibility and correctness
 4. **Documentation**: Create comprehensive guides and examples
-5. **Community Feedback**: Gather input from FAF and ADK developers
+5. **Community Feedback**: Gather input from JAF and ADK developers

-This FAF ADK Layer will bridge the best of both worlds - ADK's rich feature set and FAF's functional purity - creating a powerful, type-safe, and developer-friendly agent framework.
+This JAF ADK Layer will bridge the best of both worlds - ADK's rich feature set and JAF's functional purity - creating a powerful, type-safe, and developer-friendly agent framework.